May 16, 2022

 Colon cancer occurs when cells in the colon or rectum show abnormal growth.
 The colon is also known as the large intestine or bowel.
 The rectum is a tube that runs from the colon to the anus.

 The organs that make up the lowest portion of your digestive system are colon and rectum.
-Colon cancer begins in the colon (large intestine) or the rectum (small intestine).
+Also known as colorectal cancer, colon cancer begins in the colon (large intestine) or the rectum (small intestine).
 Polyps create abnormal growths in the colon or rectum.
 Some polyps develop into cancer over time.
-Colon cancer is also known as colorectal cancer.

-As you become older, your chances of developing colorectal cancer increase.
-Others who can be at risk include those suffering from the following :
+As you become older, your chances of developing this disease increase.
+Others who can be at risk include those suffering from the following:

 The following can raise colorectal cancer risk :